Fazendaaa/shinyPWA/README.md

 ## Intro

 After writing [this](https://fazenda.hashnode.dev/analise-de-dados-site-banco-de-dados-tudo-no-isso-seu-pc-e-sem-precisar-instalar-o-r-shiny-e-o-mongo-ckcfwjz380058kns13oye8f03) blogpost about a **R + Shiny + Mongo + Docker** ([RSMD](https://github.com/Fazendaaa/RSMD)) stack, I've pointed out about [`shinyMobile`](https://github.com/RinteRface/shinyMobile) pacakge, but to my suprise it's built on to of the [Framework7](https://framework7.io/).

-So to complement the example shown in my post, I've decided to built **yet another PWA package** to allow my example -- which is based in [`shinyDashboard`](https://github.com/rstudio/shinydashboard) -- to have a proper "PWA" experience.
+So to complement the example shown in my post, to provide a proper Progressive Web App (PWA) experience I've decided to built **yet another PWA package** to allow my example -- which is based in [`shinyDashboard`](https://github.com/rstudio/shinydashboard) -- to work.

 ### Docker